-It’s only been two months this week, but I cannot begin to tell you how much this mindset and action shift has already paid off.
+I cannot begin to tell you how much this mindset and action shift has already paid off.
 I can point to a list of powerful advancements I’ve made in a variety of areas, and I’m thrilled at the prospect of what lies ahead.

 How about you?
 Have you…

 - And strategized how to make them as successful as possible?

 Who would’ve thought being the world’s richest human would be so simple?